Multiple Principled Solutions

 Published

-One of my most recent ideas about statistical workflows is that there are certainly wrong decisions that one can make with data.
+For me, a recurring idea about statistical workflows is that there are certainly wrong decisions that one can make with data.

 For example, I would not want to write the paper that says that smoking prevents lung cancer, nor would I want to write a paper saying spanking is good for children.